 If you are looking for grammar books for more practice, I suggest these free grammar books from Santos Idiomas.

 TV shows are a great way to practice your listening skills in a fun way.
 If you are a beginner, start with cartoons.
 The vocabulary is simple and easy to understand.
 For intermediate or advanced learners, TV shows can give students examples of how to use everyday English in daily situations and interactions.
-Busy Teacher has a list of the top tv shows to watch for English learners.

 Just like TV shows, movies are also a useful and fun way to practicing your listening skills.
 There are some useful websites that can help with the translation or explanations of expressions used in movies.
 For example, English @ the Movies website dedicated to short videos explaining a term heard in a current movie.